 Contaminated Flood Water

-Floodwater can have very high levels of bacteria, viruses, sewage, and parasites that can infect you if it gets in your mouth, your eyes, or into a cut in your skin.
-Cryptosporidium, Giardia, E. coli, and salmonella are a few examples of germs that can contaminate floodwater and cause stomach distress.
+Floodwater can have very high levels of bacteria, viruses, sewage, and parasites.
+These can infect you if it gets in your mouth, your eyes, or into a cut in your skin.
+Cryptosporidium, Giardia, E. coli, and salmonella are a few examples of unwanted germs.
+These can contaminate floodwater and cause stomach distress.

 Any Disaster, Any Size In Hattiesburg

-It does not matter how big or small the damage is, your situation requires advanced technology, equipment, and procedures to restore any property disaster.
+It does not matter how big or small the damage is.
+Your situation requires advanced technology, equipment, and procedures to restore any property disaster.
 Don’t wait; water damage can start immediately.
 Floors and walls will quickly stain, and, in as little as 24 hours, mold can begin to grow.
-ServiceMaster Restore emergency responders are standing by 24 hours a day to get your home back to pre-loss condition as quickly as possible so that can return to your life.
+ServiceMaster Restore emergency responders are standing by 24 hours a day to get your home back to pre-loss condition.
+We will do so as quickly as possible so that can return to your life.
 Call the water damage restoration team you can trust!

 About the AuthorDarrin Renz, OwnerServiceMaster of Hattiesburg